Sean Bouchard

-Sean Walter Bernard Bouchard (born May 16, 1996) is an American professional baseball first baseman and outfielder for the Colorado Rockies of Major League Baseball (MLB).
+Sean Walter Bernard Bouchard (born May 16, 1996) is an American professional baseball first baseman and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Amateur career

-A native of San Diego, California, Bouchard attended Cathedral Catholic High School and UCLA.
+A native of San Diego, California, Bouchard attended Cathedral Catholic High School and the University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins.
 In 2016, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
-He was selected by the Colorado Rockies in the 9th round of the 2017 MLB Draft.